 “Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth…” (3 Jn.
 2).

-Ask yourself, “How is my social wellness?
+Ask yourself, “How is my physical wellness?
 Where do I find myself in relation to the above discussion?”
-Next week, we will begin a discussion of emotional wellness.
+Next week, we will begin a discussion of spiritual wellness.
 Next week’s discussion will be followed up with continued discussions on healthy lifestyle choices based on our understanding of each dimension of wellness.
 I would appreciate any feedback from anyone as this is a community effort to living our best life in honor of the One Who has given us this life to live.
 Love God…love others….love yourself!

 Sean Mungin, author of “The Thorn In The Flesh”